uadmin/uadmin-docs/_build/html/_sources/api/fetching_records.rst.txt

     func Std(a interface{}, column string, query interface{}, args ...interface{}) float64

-Std return the standard diviation of a column in a table based on a filter.
+Std return the standard deviation of a column in a table based on a filter.

 uadmin.StdTable
 ---------------